 They’re a really powerful marketing tool that companies and brands use to reach audiences in a more authentic-seeming way than regular advertising.

 You are certainly aware of at least some Instagram influencers.
 Ever heard of Kim Kardashian?
 Kim charges upwards of $500,000(opens in a new tab) per Instagram post, a hefty price tag meaning only already very successful companies can afford to have her advertise for them on her social media.
 With 112 million Instagram followers, the brands know that the big price tag will pay off, given the extraordinarily high number of people who are going to see the post.
 Brands also know that the people who will see it love and trust Kim Kardashian, and they’ll be eager to use the products that she recommends.

 Need more convincing?
-Using influencers to sell your product is extremely cost effective.
-Brands that used influencers in marketing campaigns earned an average of $6.85 in media value for every $1 they spent on paid media, according to Social PR Chat(opens in a new tab).
+Using influencers to sell your product is extremely cost-effective.
+Brands that used influencers in marketing campaigns earned an average of $6.85 in media value for every $1 they spent on paid media(opens in a new tab).
 It also has a high success rate.
 According to the same group, 81% of marketers claimed their influencer marketing campaigns were successful.

 But you don’t need to pay a Kardashian in order to take advantage of the new marketing trend of Instagram influencers.
 Instead, as small tour operators, you want to use “micro-influencers” to sell your tours.